Last Updated on December 16, 2020

 At the top, they have a non-slip cuff.
 That way, they don’t roll or slide down.

 The elastic material is 65% polyamide, 20% elastin, and 15% Lycra.
-Choose from 2 different compression levels and a variety of colors.
+Choose from the different compression level and a variety of colors.

 The pattern and color selection here is overwhelming.
 You’ll never have to look like you’re wearing medical hose at all.